-Handle and store geogrids in accordance with Article 1056-2 of the 2012 Standard Specifications.
+Handle and store geogrids in accordance with Article 1056-2 of the Standard Specifications.
 Define "machine direction" (MD) and "cross-machine direction" (CD) for geogrids in accordance with ASTM D4439.
-Provide geogrids for geogrid reinforcement with short-term design strengths in accordance with the accepted submittals.
+Provide Type 1 material certifications for geogrid strengths in the MD and CD in accordance with Article 1056-3 of the Standard Specifications.
+Test geogrids in accordance with ASTM D6637.

-Use geogrids with a roll width of at least 4 ft and an "approved" or "approved for provisional use" status code.
-Geogrids are approved for short-term design strengths for a 3-year design life in the MD and CD based on material type.
-The list of approved geogrids with short-term design strengths is available from: www.ncdot.org/doh/operations/materials/soils/gep.html
+Use geogrids with a roll width of at least 4 ft.
+Use primary geogrids with an "approved" status code and secondary geogrids with an "approved" or "approved for provisional use" status code.
+Do not use geogrids with an "approved for provisional use" status code for primary geogrids.
+The list of approved geogrids is available from: connect.ncdot.gov/resources/Materials/Pages/SoilsLaboratory.aspx